BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: Introduction

 Traditionally, the convention for racket sports~\cite{sun2020,huang2019} has been to define the ball's position as the leading edge (or front) of the blur streak as shown in \Cref{fig:blur_example}.
 However, this approach introduces ambiguities, such as determining which end of the streak is the front, and results in a non-symmetric representation that can complicate both detection and tracking.
 A common workaround has been to provide the model with multiple sequential frames, allowing it to infer motion implicitly.
 Although often dismissed as visual noise, motion blur inherently captures information about the ball’s velocity and direction of motion.
 When properly leveraged, this visual cue becomes a powerful signal, enhancing both the robustness of ball tracking and the accuracy of trajectory prediction.

 In this paper, we address the challenges of detecting fast-moving balls in high-speed sports like table tennis by explicitly modeling motion blur, a commonly ignored but informative visual cue.
 Table tennis balls can reach speeds of up to 35m/s, making precise localization difficult, especially in blurred frames.
-To address these challenges, we present the following contributions: \begin{itemize} \item \textbf{BlurBall}: A model that jointly predicts ball position and motion blur, achieving state-of-the-art performance. \item \textbf{Blur-aware labeling}: A new annotation scheme that defines ball position at the blur center and encodes blur attributes, improving accuracy and resolving ambiguities. \item \textbf{Table tennis ball dataset}: We extend the field of sport ball detection and tracking to table tennis. \end{itemize}
+To address these challenges, we present the following contributions: \begin{itemize} \item \textbf{BlurBall}: A model that jointly predicts ball position and motion blur, achieving state-of-the-art performance. \item \textbf{Blur-aware labeling}: A new annotation scheme that defines ball position at the blur center and encodes blur attributes, improving accuracy and resolving ambiguities. \item \textbf{Table tennis ball dataset}: We introduce a new dataset for table tennis ball detection and tracking. \end{itemize}

-\section{RELATED WORK}
+\section{Related Work}

-\textbf{Ball detection and tracking} have traditionally been approached using classical computer vision techniques, such as the use of color filtering, background subtraction, and blob detection~\cite{archana2015, hung2018, tebbe2019, wong2023, tamaki2013}.
+\textbf{Ball detection and tracking} have traditionally been approached using classical computer vision techniques, such as color filtering, background subtraction, and blob detection~\cite{archana2015, hung2018, tebbe2019, wong2023, tamaki2013}.
 While these methods can be effective in controlled environments, they often struggle with variations in lighting, camera angles, and background clutter, requiring extensive fine-tuning to maintain performance.
 Post-processing techniques can improve their robustness by enforcing physical constraints, such as filtering detections based on physically plausible trajectories~\cite{tamaki2013}.
 However, these rule-based approaches remain sensitive to environmental changes and do not generalize well across different sports settings.